jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Divisors.md

 The branch divisor of $\pi$ is a divisor on $Y$ defined by $B_{\pi}(p) =$

-The ramification and branch divisors have the same degree which is the error term in [[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological properties of holomorphisms#_theorem _ Hurwitz' formula|Hurwitz' formula]].
+The ramification and branch divisors have the same degree which is the error term in [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms#_theorem _ Hurwitz' formula|Hurwitz' formula]].
 Thus, it can be rewritten as
 $$
 2 g_{X} - 2 = \operatorname{deg} \pi (2 g_{Y} - 2) + \operatorname{deg} R_{\pi}.
 $$